BehaviorTree/behaviortree_cpp_v3-release/README.md

 # Acknowledgement

-This library was developed at  **Eurecat - https://eurecat.org/en/** (main author, Davide Faconti) in a joint effort with the **Italian Institute of Technology** (Michele Colledanchise).
+This library was initially developed at  **Eurecat - https://eurecat.org/en/** (main author, Davide Faconti) in a joint effort with the **Italian Institute of Technology** (Michele Colledanchise).

 This software is one of the main components of [MOOD2Be](https://eurecat.org/en/portfolio-items/mood2be/),